Skip to main content

 Reasonable Design and Equal Access

 What makes a wellness program legitimate in the eyes of the law?
 Beyond being voluntary, a program must be “reasonably designed to promote health or prevent disease.”
 This standard ensures that the program is a genuine health initiative.
-It prevents programs from being a subterfuge or a disguised attempt to simply gather employee or to shift healthcare costs based on health status.
+It prevents programs from being a subterfuge or a disguised attempt to simply gather employee health data or to shift healthcare costs based on health status.
 The activities required should be substantive and purposeful, aimed at genuinely improving well-being.

 Furthermore, these programs must be accessible to all employees.
 The ADA mandates that employers provide reasonable accommodations for individuals with disabilities.
 This could involve offering alternative ways to complete a screening if a particular method is unsafe for an employee’s condition, or providing materials in an accessible format, like large print.